rs-4/Discord-cloud-storage/README.md

 1. Clone the repository.
 2. Navigate to the backend folder.
-3. Create a `.env` file based on the exemple provided and fill your Discord user token and MongoDB URL
+3. Create a `.env` file based on the example provided and fill in your Discord user token and MongoDB URL.
 4. Save the `.env` file.
-5. Start both the frontend and backend by running the following commands in each folders:
+5. Start both the frontend and backend by running the following commands in each folder:

 ```bash
 npm run dev
 ```

+## Improvements

+At the moment, the project lacks multithreading, and all different buffers are fully stored in RAM, which may not be ideal for large-scale applications.
+Future enhancements could focus on optimizing resource usage and implementing multithreading for improved performance and scalability.
+Splitting the file from the FrontEnd to the back is also an option.
+Additionally, it's worth noting that the program may crash if the file size exceeds 4.25GB.
+Considerations for handling larger files could be a potential area for improvement.

 ## Disclaimer